Person or product? Subject or object?

 The same question keeps finding me in different rooms.
+In AI-conversations: if a machine can do what you do, what’s left that’s actually you?
 In courtrooms: is this a person, or a number the defense is trying to discount?
-In churches: what makes a human being irreplaceable?
-Anywhere AI reaches: if a machine can do what you do, what’s left that’s actually you?
+In congregations: what really makes a human being irreplaceable?

 Cameron Michael Fathauer